Council ordered to reinstate wrongly sacked manager

 Man wins tribunal over sacking for Facebook post

 A man sacked from his job for sharing a rival butcher’s special offers on Facebook, has been awarded a pay out of £6,091, after winning an employment tribunal against his former bosses.
-Michael Hayward had worked for Wigan-based butchers Noel Chadwick, for seven and a half years before being fired for recommending a discount […]
+Michael Hayward had worked for Wigan-based butchers Noel Chadwick, for seven and a half years before being fired for recommending a discount from […]

 Employee sacked after posting comments about employer on Facebook